 Field School Fellows

-As an Upstate Institute Field School Fellow, students are responsible for building relationships in the local and regional community.
-Through this experience, students complete independent work on innovative projects that provide a community benefit and in so doing develop a deeper understanding of the issues facing the Upstate region and a strong appreciation for what the region has to offer.
-Responsibilities
+As an Upstate Institute Field School Fellow, students are responsible for building relationships in the local community while completing independent research work on innovative projects that provide a community benefit.
+Through a Field School Fellowship, students strengthen their skills while building the capacity of the community organization with which they are working.
+The Field School allows students to develop a deeper understanding of the issues facing Upstate New York and a stronger appreciation for what the region has to offer.